 \subsection{Brief Discussion on Algorithms Outside the Framework}

-In terms of \MaxExp, the literature has considered algorithms that accept the first value greater than a threshold at its arrival time, regardless of whether the value is \bestsofar.
+In terms of \MaxExp, the literature has considered algorithms that accept the first value greater than a threshold at its arrival time, regardless of whether the value is a record.
 With a correct prior, the optimal policy by backward induction takes this form, where the threshold is the expected accepted value if the algorithm rejects the current value.
 For example, see the work by \citet{krengel1977semiamarts} on general prophet inequality and the more recent research~\cite{correaPostedPriceMechanisms2017,liuVariableDecompositionProphet2021,harbNewProphetInequalities2025} for i.i.d.\ prophet inequality.
-These algorithms are outside our framework, where the taken value must be \bestsofar, in addition to surpassing the time-dependent threshold.
+These algorithms are outside our framework, where the taken value must be a record, in addition to surpassing the time-dependent threshold.

-We stress that the \bestsofar requirement is critical for robustness.
-The mentioned algorithms that have no \bestsofar requirements are only $0$-robust.
+We stress that record-based requirement is critical for robustness.
+The mentioned algorithms without record-based requirements are only $0$-robust.
 To see this, consider a predicted prior supported on values much smaller than those in the real prior.
-Then, all values from the real prior will have cdf value essentially $1$ w.r.t.\ the predicted prior.
-As a result, the algorithm accepts the first value arrived when $\threshold(t) < 1$, which is noncompetitive and leads to $0$ robustness.
+Then, all values from the real prior will have a cdf value essentially $1$ w.r.t.\ the predicted prior.
+As a result, the algorithm accepts the first value that arrives when $\threshold(t) < 1$, which is noncompetitive and leads to $0$ robustness.

 Meanwhile, our framework is limited in that it does not adjust thresholds adaptively based on the observed values.
-Intuitively, a ``learning'' algorithm may adjust thresholds toward Dynkin's algorithm~\cite{dynkinOptimumChoiceInstant1963} if the observed values are unlikely to be from the predicted prior, and conversely, toward the $0.5801$-competitive algorithm~\cite{gilbertRecognizingMaximumSequence} in the \MaxProb setting or the $0.745$-competitive algorithm~\cite{correaProphetInequalitiesIID2019} in the \MaxExp setting if the observed values are consistent with the predicted prior.
+Intuitively, a ``learning'' algorithm may adjust thresholds toward Dynkin's algorithm~\cite{dynkinOptimumChoiceInstant1963} if the observed values are unlikely to be from the predicted prior, and conversely, toward the $0.580$-competitive algorithm~\cite{gilbertRecognizingMaximumSequence} in the \MaxProb setting or the $0.745$-competitive algorithm~\cite{correaProphetInequalitiesIID2019} in the \MaxExp setting if the observed values are consistent with the predicted prior.
 We consider a static threshold function to make the analyses tractable.
 Exploring algorithms with adaptive thresholds is an interesting direction for future work.